wso2-extensions/identity-oauth-uma/docs/tryout.md

 -   If the token introspection for the RPT is successful, the resource server can share the resource with the client.
-    -   In order to obtain UMA related information in the introspection endpoint, add the following configuration to the `deployment.toml` file in the `<IS_HOME>/repository/conf/` folder.
+    -   In order to obtain UMA-related information in the introspection endpoint, add the following configuration to the `deployment.toml` file in the `<IS_HOME>/repository/conf/` folder.
     -   This is disabled by default.
 The response shown above with additional UMA related details is what we get when the following configuration is enabled.
         ``` java
         [oauth.grant_type.uma_ticket]